Who This Guide Is For

 - You must be physically present in the United States when applying.

-- You must have a qualifying family relationship or employment offer that supports your application for adjustment.
+- You typically need a qualifying family relationship or employment offer that supports your application for adjustment.

 Warning: Leaving the U.S. after removal proceedings begin can complicate your case.
 Notify the Executive Office for Immigration Review if you plan to depart voluntarily.